arfc/osier/paper/paper.md

 [@bertsch:2016; @mckenna:2018; @zelt:2019].
 But these studies rely on tools with pre-defined objectives which are difficult to modify.
-Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will continue to be secondary to those of modellers and decision makers.
-A flexible and extensible multi-objective framework that fulfills this need has not yet been developed. `osier` closes this gap.
+Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will remain secondary to those of modellers and decision makers.
+A flexible and extensible multi-objective framework that fulfills this need has not yet been developed.
+The `osier` framework closes this gap.

 # Design and Implementation
 In order to run `osier`, users are only required to supply an energy demand time